Pio Monte della Misericordia

 Pio Monte della Misericordia information

-The 1st floor of this octagonal, 17th-century church houses a small, satisfying collection of Renaissance and baroque art, including works by Francesco de Mura, Giuseppe de Ribera and Paul van Somer.
-Yet it's the painting above the main altar that steals the show: Caravaggio's masterpiece, Le Sette Opere di Misericordia (The Seven Acts of Mercy), considered by many to be the single most important painting in Naples.
+The 1st floor of this octagonal, 17th-century church delivers a small, satisfying collection of Renaissance and baroque art, including works by Francesco de Mura, Giuseppe de Ribera, Andrea Vaccaro and Paul van Somer.
+It's also home to contemporary artworks by Italian and foreign artists, each inspired by Caravaggio's masterpiece Le Sette Opere di Misericordia (The Seven Acts of Mercy).
+Considered by many to be the most important painting in Naples, you'll find it above the main altar in the ground-floor chapel.